TheStarport/KnowledgeBase/docs/INI Editing/DATA/Missions/empathy.ini.md

 ## Overview

-This file determines formations used by encounters in [encounter INI files](./Encounters/encounters.ini.md).
+This file determines how a player's actions will impact their reputation with a defined faction.

 ## Syntax

-Multiple `[Formation]` blocks can be defined.
+Multiple `[RepChangeEffects]` blocks can be defined.

 ### [RepChangeEffects]